 The most attractive feature of a multisite network is the ease of management.
 You can administer multiple sites jointly and activate themes or plugins on multiple sites from your multisite dashboard.
 Also, you can update the core as well as themes, plugins or widgets on all your WordPress sites through a single source.
 Overall, it is an effective solution for a multi-national business site, magazine site, government offices and educational institutions.

-How to Install and Setup WP Multisite Network
+How to Install WP Multisite Network

 There are a couple of crucial things that you must know before installing a WordPress multisite network.
 Firstly, you should prefer a test website to create a multisite network if you are installing multisite for the first time.
 This is recommendable because you can get an idea about setting up a multisite without involving any risk of configuring your live website imperfectly.